Janesville plastics manufacturer Prent launches new line of protective face shields

 Less than 12 hours later, the prototype was in the hands of doctors at Mercyhealth.

-Prent Vice President Joe Pregont II said he’s never seen employees at Prent and its Janesville sister company, GOEX, pivot faster to design, manufacture and ship an all-new product.
+Prent Vice President Joe Pregont II said he has never seen employees at Prent and its Janesville sister company, GOEX, pivot faster to design, manufacture and ship an all-new product.

 Then again, the need likely has never been so urgent.